boy-son/Moving-Parts/README.md

+## Credits
-This project was created by Quentin Jones, Tommy Santos and Branden Wheat
+This project was created by Quentin Jones, Tommy Santos, Seth Swindell and Branden Wheat